Matthew Gregory Lewis: Professional life

 On 22 March 1802 Harriett Litchfield appeared in a Gothic monodrama at The Haymarket called The Captive by Lewis.
 This recounts the story of a wife imprisoned by her husband.
 The stage directions included details designed to improve the Gothic situation.
 Litchfield was complimented for her delivery "in the most perfect manner", but she plays a woman denied any human contact and kept in a modern dungeon.
 She is not mad but realises that she will soon be a maniac.
 The play is thought to have been suggested by one of Mary Wollstonecraft's books.
 It was said that even the staff of the theatre left in horror.
 The play was staged only once.

 Lewis held two estates in Jamaica: Cornwall estate in Westmoreland Parish and Hordley estate in Saint Thomas Parish.
 According to the slave registers, Hordley was co-owned with George Scott and Matthew Henry Scott and their shares were purchased by Lewis in 1817, thus making him sole owner of more than 500 slaves.

-Lewis visited Percy Bysshe Shelley and Mary Shelley in Geneva, Switzerland, in the summer of 1816 and recounted five ghost stories, which Shelley recorded in his "Journal at Geneva (including ghost stories) and on return to England, 1816", beginning with the entry for 18 August, which was published posthumously.
+On 18 August 1816, the year without a summer, Lewis visited Percy Bysshe Shelley and Mary Shelley in Geneva, Switzerland, where he recounted five ghost stories, one of them a poem written for the Princess of Wales, which Shelley recorded in his "Journal at Geneva (including ghost stories) and on return to England, 1816".

 Lewis visited his estates in Jamaica in 1818.
 During his visit, he saw William Adamson's production of Adelgitha, and complained about the performance of John Castello, the "West Indian Roscius" who played the role of Lothair.
 He died of yellow fever on board ship whilst sailing back and was buried at sea.

 The Life and Correspondence of M. G. Lewis, in two volumes, was published in 1839.
 The Effusions of Sensibility, his first novel, was never completed.